Maths at Crosslee

 - Numbers - children learn to count and the value of numbers, higher and lower.
 These skills support them to solve problems, use money and calculate more or less.

-- Shape, Space and Measure - these skills support children to understand size, weight, capacity, position, distance, time and money and compare quantities, objects and solve problems.
+- Patterns and sequencing - these skills support children to understand size, weight, capacity, position, distance, time and money and compare quantities, objects and solve problems.

 Files to Download